Curriculum 2022-2023

 Why do we call our education program Rimon and not Religious School?
 There are many reasons, but the most important reason is that “Religious School” does not accurately describe the Jewish education program at Temple Sholom.
 Rimon is a unique program where Kindergarten through 12th grade learners are encouraged to ask questions and investigate topics of interest to them through student-centered, Project-Based Learning.

-Youth Education at Temple Sholom (Kindergarten – 12th Grade)
+Youth Education at Temple Sholom

 In the spirit of student-centered, Project Based Learning our overall Driving Question is:

 “How can Judaism guide and inspire us to learn, question, act, and be the best version of ourselves”?
-We know that:

 At Rimon, our Learning Guides (educators) and learners collaborate to: